TYPE 2 DIABETES OVERVIEW

 The various types of insulin can be used in combination to achieve around-the-clock blood sugar control.

 Inhaled insulin — An inhaled form of rapid-acting insulin was available for a short time but was discontinued in 2007.
-Other inhaled insulin preparations are in clinical trials but are not currently available.
+In 2014, another formulation of inhaled insulin (Afrezza) received approval by the US Food and Drug Administration (FDA).

 Insulin cannot be taken in pill form.
 It is usually injected into the layer of fat under the skin (called subcutaneous injection).